 We are providing the following warning for products linked to this page:

 WARNING: Kaemark products can expose you to chemicals including Wood Dust, which is known to the State of California to cause cancer or other harm.
 For more information go to www.P65Warnings.ca.gov.

-WARNING: Kaemark products may contain chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.
+WARNING: This product can expose you to chemicals including DINP, which is known to the State of California to cause cancer or other harm.
 For more information go to www.P65Warnings.ca.gov.

 WHY DOES KAEMARK INCLUDE THIS WARNING ON PRODUCTS?

 Kaemark complies with all pertinent laws, including Proposition 65.
 We have chosen to provide a Proposition 65 notice to be compliant.
 The warning does not mean that Kaemark products will cause any harm.
 Similarly, a Proposition 65 warning does not mean a product is in violation of any product-safety standards or requirements.
 In fact, the California government has clarified that “the fact that a product bears a Proposition 65 warning does not mean by itself that the product is unsafe.”
 The government has also explained, “You could think of

 Proposition 65 more as a ‘right to know’ law than a pure “product safety law.”
 See https://www.p65warnings.ca.gov for additional information.

 The California Office of Environmental Health Hazard Assessment, OEHHA, has an in-depth webpage at https://oehha.ca.gov/proposition-65, which explains the law and offers a list of all the chemicals and materials.

 To make a specific inquiry, you can call the Office of Environmental Health Hazard Assessment's Proposition 65 Implementation Office at (916) 445-6900 or send an email to P65.Questions@oehha.ca.gov.